-When you log into Profit Rhino the Business Information tab is on the left hand side of the screen.
-That tab will take you to a screen where you can control a lot of different aspects of the price book and how prices are established throughout.
-This article will deal with setting your bill out rates.
-So we'll be clicking into the "Rate Management" section after you click into Business Information.
+When you log into the Profit Rhino web portal, click on the Manage Business Information button (the top one) is on the left hand side of the screen.
+This will take you to the screen where you can control a lot of different aspects of the price book prices.

-So you'll just have to choose a Business Type to start loading your business information into - the screen that appears will look like this:
+Once you choose a Business Type to start loading your business information into, the screen that appears will look like this:

-- Labor - In this box we will enter your Breakeven Rate first.
+Labor - In this box we will enter your break-even rate first.
 This is what you would consider to be the number that you need to make as a business to cover all of your overhead.
-So the number that you need to charge per hour to cover your labor expenses, building rent, insurance (all overhead), needs to be entered into this field.
-It is important to have this breakeven number accurate so that you can determine your Profit Margins.
 You will enter your bill out rate next.
 That is where you enter how much your charge a customer per hour for labor.

-- Standard Rate - In the second box above, you will see your Standard Rate displayed.
-So that is how much you are charge a customer that is receiving your normal bill out rate, no discount or after hours charges involved
+Standard Rate - How much you are charge a customer that is receiving your normal bill out rate, no discount or after hours charges involved

-- Task Price Examples - In box number three you can check to see how your Bill out rate has effected the pricing of any task in the business type that you are currently setting the pricing.
-So if you are in HVAC setting your bill out rates, it might be a good idea to see how much a common capacitor costs with the bill out rate set the way you have it.
+Task Price Examples - In box number three, you can check to see how your bill out rate has effected the pricing of any task in the business type that you are currently setting the pricing.

-This is just the first tab in the rate management section.
-The next tab that we need to go over is your "Discounts/Markups," that is displayed below:
+The next tab that we need to go over is your Discounts/Markups, displayed below:

-- In the first box is where you will enter your discount amount that allows you to get to your Value Rate.
+In the first box, you will enter your discount amount that allows you to get to your Value Rate.
 If you give a 15% discount on any job for a Service Agreement Customer, then you're numbers will look just like they do above.
-See note below for legacy Profit Rhino Customers**
+See note below for legacy Profit Rhino Customers*

-- This is where you will see that discount that is entered in box one reflected in a numerical value.
-So if you're bill out rate is $200.00/hr, then you discounted rate is $170/hr.
+This is where you will see that discount that is entered in box one reflected in a numerical value.

-- This is where you will enter a mark up to get to your premium rate.
+Here, you will enter a mark up to get to your premium rate.
 Most customers utilize this third rate for an after hours or emergency call rate.
-In the box above the percentage increase is set to 50%.
-That would reflect a time and half charge on labor alone for after hours work.

-- In box number four you have the actual labor rate that would be charged out based on that percentage increase entered into Box number three.
+Box number four shows the actual labor rate that would be charged out based on that percentage increase entered into box number three.

-Remember any information in this Business Information section of the book effects everything through the book.
-So any change made here will have a large impact on your pricing, but it is a quick easy way to change your rates with the market if need be!
+Remember any information in this Business Information section of the book affects everything through the book.
+So any change made here will have a large impact on your pricing.

 *Legacy customers will have a little different setup for their bill out rates.
 Their base rate will be the Value Rate, instead of the Standard Rate as shown above.